 You need to wear comfortable, sensible shoes.
 Don’t show up in flip-flops.

 Alcohol is strictly prohibited.

 Pregnant ladies can not take a segway tour.

 Photography is encouraged, and Dave will also capture photos for you, and he’ll send them to you for free. * Unhead or on tours!

 Taking a segway tour with Daytona Segway Tours is by far the best $60 that you can spend in the Daytona area – there is nothing comparable.

-If you are reading this, you are either looking for something to do in Daytona or looking to understand what a segway tour entails.
+If you are reading this, you are either looking for something to do in Daytona or understanding what a segway tour entails.
 Therefore you need to act.

-Remember, I told you earlier that the production of segway’s ended in July 2020?
-Now, more than ever is the time for you to take the plunge and take a segway tour!
+Remember, I told you earlier that the production of the segways ended in July 2020?
+Now, more than ever, is the time for you to take the plunge and take a segway tour!

 Nikki Webster is a travel writer who covers how to travel while grinding a day job, how to travel without breaking the bank, hotels, cruising, and off-the-beaten-track experiences.
 She is particularly fond of Florida and writes extensively about the state.
 She flies around 60,000 miles per year and has visited 54 countries, 50 states, and six continents.
 You can read all about her travels at www.britonthemove.com.